ajpedersen20/MyFirst2DPlatformer/readme.txt

 The player can traverse these levels with left and right movement, a jump, and a left/right dash that can be used once in the air before touching the ground again to reset it.

+Unfortunately the exported windows application had files greater than 100MB, so I did not include it in this repo.